 There are plenty of marketing strategies to choose from and here are some suggestions if you are just starting out.
 I suggest limiting yourself to 2-3 strategies and 2 social media platforms to start with.

 This is a must!
 Your primary focus should be to grow your mail list.

 Read my blog post 9 ways to grow your email list from zero to get started.

 #2 BLOGGING/VLOGGING ON YOUR WEBSITE

 Such as Facebook Group, Twitter, Instagram, Pinterest and YouTube

 #4 GUEST BLOGGING + PODCAST INTERVIEWS

 I talk about hosting an in person workshop/seminars in my blog post how to get first clients for your online business.

 Finally, before you get started, I highly suggest creating a business plan!
 The business plan will help you gain clarity, validate your business ideas, understand what your business is about, define how you operate and what your goals are.
-You can click the image below to download your FREE business plan workbook.
+You can download your FREE business plan workbook below.

 RELATED BLOG POSTS